LucasFilm Games is the New Brand Name for All Future Star Wars and LucasFilm Games

 Well imho 4 star war games in 7 year is already to much.
 That is plenty of saturation.

-I don't think 4 Star Wars games in 7 years is enough, especially considering we've gotten 5 movies, and 10 seasons across 4 different Star Wars tv series in the same 7 year time frame.
-I mean compare it to the early 2000's while the prequel trilogy movies were releasing, LucasArts was churning out Star Wars games at an unprecedented rate back then.
+I don't think 4 Star Wars games in 7 years is enough, especially considering we've gotten 5 movies, 10 seasons across 4 different tv series, several dozen books, and several hundred comic issues in the same 7 year time frame.
+I mean compare it to the early 2000's while the prequel trilogy movies were releasing, LucasArts was churning out Star Wars games at an unprecedented rate back then, I think 30 Star Wars games released between 2000 and 2005.
 Were all of them good?
-No, but alot of them were: KOTOR 1 and 2, Jedi Outcast and Jedi Academy, Rogue Squadron 2 and 3, Galactic Battlegrounds, the original Battlefront 1 and 2, Republic Commando.
+No, but alot of them were: KOTOR 1 and 2, Jedi Outcast and Jedi Academy, Rogue Squadron 2 and 3, Galactic Battlegrounds, the original Battlefront 1 and 2, Republic Commando and a few others.

 So you want to say it isn't milked enough because it isn't as milked as before?
 Most good games and IPs we see get one or 2 entries in a gen, SW is being milked on several fronts already and you ask for more on games, and we have seem most of them not being terrific.